dcjones/polee/README.md

 `--min-effect-size-coverage 0.25` the results will report a minimum effect size at 75%.

 The `lower_credible` and `upper_credible` give a credible interval on the log2 fold-change.
 By default this is a 95% credible interval, but can be changes with the `--lower-credible` and `--upper-credible` options.

-### Other features

-Gene differential expression and regression can also be run by passing the `--feature gene` option.
-Somewhat experimental, there are also regression models to look at splicing in particular.
-The `gene-isoform` features does simultaneous regression over gene expression and isoform mixture, and `splice-feature` will look specifically at differential splicing features like cassette exons.
-More documentation on these methods will be forthcoming.
+### Detecting differential gene expression and isoform usage

+Passing `--feature gene-isoform` to the regression model considers simultaneously changes in gene expression and isoform usage.
+If genome alignments and a GFF3 file were used, assignments of transcripts to genes uses those annotations.
+If transcriptome alignmennts were used, you can use the the `--gene-annotations` or `--gene-pattern` to define genes.

+This regression model has two outputs.
+The file name given to `--output` will be gene differential expression, which looks much like the output from transcript regression.

+The second file output to `--isoform-output` will give the output of regression on isoform usage, independent of gene expression.
+This part of the model is essentiall logistic regression, so effect sizes will be on a logit scale, and be relative to the other isoforms of the gene.

 # Interoperating with sleuth